‹ . local author .

 Inspired by what Karthik showed was possible, I wanted to incorporate ace-window with link-hint, so that I could choose which window a link would open in.
 The result is a function called link-hint-aw-select:

-Using ’link-hint-aw-select’ to open each of the links in the top left window in a different window.
+Figure 1: Using ’link-hint-aw-select’ to open each of the links in the top left window in a different window.
 First, the desired link is chosen via character overlay, courtsey of link-hint, then the desired window is chosen via character overlay, courtsey of ace-window.

-Using ’link-hint-aw-select’ to open each of the links in the top left window in a different window.
+Figure 1: Using ’link-hint-aw-select’ to open each of the links in the top left window in a different window.
 First, the desired link is chosen via character overlay, courtsey of link-hint, then the desired window is chosen via character overlay, courtsey of ace-window.

 If you’re unfamiliar, link-hint is a package that is conceptually similar to ace-window: it puts a character overlay on visible links in a buffer so that you can choose a link to follow by typing its assigned character.
 (The conceptual similarity of link-hint and ace-window is not surprising, since both are based on avy.)